Aagam-Sancheti/Number-Plate-Detection-and-Recognition/README.md

 ## 🛠 Technologies Used

-- Python
+- Python 3.12.2
-- OpenCV (for image processing and Haar cascade detection)
+- OpenCV (for image processing and number plate capture)
 - EasyOCR (for Optical Character Recognition)

 ---